Valavanca/compositional-system-for-hyperparameter-tuning/manuscript.md

 problem to multiple stages improves the reusability of code and makes approach scalable.
 Nevertheless, we can switch from single-obj to multi obj and change optimization technic on the fly.

+A surrogate model is either selected randomly or due to its popularity in the area with which the problem is associated.
+However, there are still some open challenges related to the ensemble of meta- models such as what should be the criterion for choosing different metamodels or how different metamodels can be used simultaneously?
+In addition, there are no guidelines for using different models for different objective functions [@CrJQ8Xau].

 Domain-specific problem
 -----------------------